alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ### Project example

+So, let define some project to exemplify the use of the java test libraries.
 The example project is simple, it generate a certificate PDF acording to a object and a json with the metadata of the event.
 There are two features in this project:

 - Generate a certificate in PDF format
 - Generate a certificate metada in JSON format